 As a presenter you learn quickly not to depend on ANYTHING at the venue you are presenting at.
-This is true for Internet access, computers, projectors and sometimes electricity.
+This is true for Internet access, computers, projectors and sometimes electricity, as per an anonymous expert.
 One thing I learned in Boy Scouts was “Be Prepared”.
 I am not suggesting you should bring a generator to your next presentation, but I am saying being as independent as possible is a good thing.
 Here is a way for you to save your YouTube videos that you may use in your presentation for offline viewing.

 * I will preface this article with two things.
 Number one, copyright is very important and you should give credit for any videos you will utilize in your presentation.
 Number two, there are several sites that offer similar functionality, but in my opinion this is the easiest to remember and super easy to do.